nealcaren/crisis-and-opportunity-books/books/the-walls-of-jericho/the-walls-of-jericho.md

 ::: poem
 Oh her face was sharp as a butcher's cleaber,

-But dat did not seem to grieb 'er---
+But dat did not seem to grieb &rsquo;er---
 :::